pavlovAnatolie/clientChat/README.md

 A private message is recognized by blue colour font.

+if someone doest exist an ERROR message will be communicated to the sender.

 **Quitting the chat**
 - To quit the chat users have to write a command: "/close".